PrasannaAdiga/tech-notes/golang/02_variables.md

 - **Numeric**: int can be 8, 16 or 64 bits depending on the underlying architecture
 - **Float**: Float64
 - **Bool**:  0 or 1
+- int32 in Go is also called as `rune`

+Go has 3 different Types
+- Built-in types like numeric, float, bool, string and array
+- User defined type like Struct
+- Reference types like slices, maps, interfaces, functions and channels.
+We consider all reference type as nil when we set it to zero value.

+## String
+- String is 2 word data structure with 1 byte of size where each word has 4 bit size.
+Here the first word is a pointer to the backing array and the second word is the total number of bytes.
+- For a zero value string, the first word will be a `nil` pointer and there are no bytes in the second word since we do not have any backing array yet.
+- For eaxmplae consider a string, a := "hello".
+Here the first word ponits to a backing array which has a value `h`, `e`, `l`, `l`, `o` and the second word has a number of byte value as `5`.

 ## Type Conversion
 Go does not have type casting, it has a type conversion instead.